 Processing not only prolongs the shelf life of salmon but also improves its flavor significantly.
 If you are looking for more salmon ideas, check out these options.

 This form of cured salmon has been around at least since the time of ancient Greece.
 There are two principal ways of smoking salmon: hot smoking (which fully cooks the fish) and cold smoking (which doesn’t).

 Smoked salmon is a rather expensive delicacy.
 The juicy, tender texture and mouth-watering sweetness of the succulent flesh become even more tempting with pleasant smoky notes.
 In the case of cold smoked salmon, you will be rewarded with extra freshness.

 To determine whether smoked salmon is cooked or raw is an interesting task.
 There is no controversy about hot smoking, while the answer with cold smoking is less clear-cut.

 Obviously, cold smoked salmon isn’t cooked.
-But it isn’t raw either because the heat during smoking effectively kills all harmful bacteria and partly cooks the flesh.
-Therefore, both “cooked” and “raw” can’t describe this food.
+But it isn’t raw, either, because the heat from smoking effectively kills all harmful bacteria and partly cooks the flesh.
+Therefore, both “cooked” and “raw” labels can’t describe this food.

 Check out this easy recipe to make smoked salmon at home.

 Contrary to what you may have heard, lox salmon and smoked salmon aren’t the same.
 It takes a whole article to illustrate all the differences, so I will list only the most obvious ones.